DAJ0612/OCL_Source_Code/README.md

 # Datasets
 All 12 datasets used in `Order Is All You Need for Categorical Data Clustering` can be found in  the `Data` folder, including two pure ordinal datasets, four pure nominal datasets, and six mixed datasets.
-Moreover, six supplementary datasets are included in the `Supp._data` folder, which contains one pure ordinal dataset, two pure nominal datasets, and three mixed datasets.
+Additionally, six supplementary datasets are included in the `Supp._data` folder, which contains one pure ordinal dataset, two pure nominal datasets, and three mixed datasets.

 # Code information